asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 ### Servers

-Lets see what is in our [AsyncAPI definition](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/asyncapi.yaml).
+Let's see what is in our [AsyncAPI definition](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/asyncapi.yaml).
 We've defined three servers that represent the three order management systems.
-These definitions contain information that we'll need in order to create the TriggerMesh source components that will read from these servers.
+These definitions contain information we'll need to create the TriggerMesh source components that will read from these servers.

 ```yaml
 servers: